-Newborn hearing screening is required by Hawaii state law and helps identify hearing loss as soon as possible.
-Most babies are screened soon after birth while still in the hospital.
-Babies who are discharged before a hearing screen can be done or who are not born at a hospital can get a hearing screen at a hospital.
+Newborn hearing screening is required by Hawaii state law to identify hearing loss as soon as possible so that children can receive timely early intervention services.
+Babies are screened soon after birth while still in the hospital.
+Babies who are discharged from the hospital before a hearing screen can be done or who are not born at a hospital can still get a hearing screening done.

 The Newborn Hearing Screening Program:

 - coordinates hospital hearing screening programs on all islands.

 - helps families who did not receive a hearing screening at the hospital to make an appointment to get a hearing screening.